isaacnmm/pestpolicy-hugo2XX/content/posts/best-driveway-alarms/index.md

 In this guide, I will discuss the Best Driveway Alarms - Wired Options, their pros, and cons.
 Related: [Crossbow For Self Defense](https://pestpolicy.com/best-crossbow-for-self-defense/).

-##  Reviews: Top 9 Best Driveway Alarms for 2025
+##  Reviews: Top 9 Best Driveway Alarms for in 2026

 ###  **1. Dakota Alert VS Wired Vehicle Sensor -250**